 - Are intending to apply to live in the Dudley Co-Op for the Fall 2017 term.

 Students may enter the lottery process either as a member of a group or as an individual.
 We encourage you to determine how you wish to register well in advance of the start of the process.
-Any eligible student who does not self-register will be manually registered as an individual by the Office of Student Life.
+Any eligible student who does not self-register will be manually registered as an individual by the Dean of Students Office.